MasBioCoding/MasBioCoding.github.io/_posts/2023-12-08-visualising_a_full_leaf.md

 Have you ever looked at a leaf and wondered about it's cellular structures?
 Have you ever been teased into this feeling of not fully understanding a plant?
 Most animals run away, giving you pleanty reason not to know them intimately.
-But plan't can't hide, yet still the must peak you curiosity.
+But plants can't hide, yet still the must peak you curiosity.
 Have you ever sat in front of a leaf and strained your eyes to see inside?
 With a microscope, you might gain insight, but you lose perspective.
 Peering into the binoculars, the sense of scale disappears.
 After an initial wonder, a new wave of curiosity arises, and the only answer would surely be to increase the magnification.